Coming Out to Yourself

 You Are Not Alone!

 Between 5 and 10% of the population are LGBT.
 Scientific evidence strongly suggests that we are pre-disposed to being gay, in other words we are born gay.
-We certainly do not choose to be gay.
+We certainly do not choose to be gay, look at this short video, Science and Homosexuality.

 Take a look at this presentation of famous LGBTs past and present.
 If you have never heard of them, google their name.